alokwhitewolf/Guided-Attention-Inference-Network/README.md

 ## About
 Chainer implementation of Tell Me Where To Look.
-This is an experiment to apply Guided Attention Inference Network(GAIN) to Fully Convolutional Networks(FCN) used for segmentation purposes.
+This is an experiment to apply Guided Attention Inference Network(GAIN) as presented in <a href='https://arxiv.org/abs/1802.10171'>Tell Me Where To Look</a>to Fully Convolutional Networks(FCN) used for segmentation purposes.
 The trained FCN8s model is fine tuned using guided attention.

 ## GAIN
  GAIN is based on supervising the attention maps that is produced when we train the network for